tsnl/pdm/src/pdm/types/README.md

 and may thus be related between each other.
 For example, input programs may include templates, which are like functions that may also accept **type arguments.**
 Each formal type argument is assigned a CV, that is then exempt from finding a unique solution while solving all Vars.
-Like a bed of clay against a key, the CV accepts constraints that form an imprint unique to that formal argument's use.
+Like a bed of clay against a key, the CV accepts invariants that form an imprint unique to that formal argument's use.
-Then, actual argument TVs may subclass the formal CV, such that the proxy's constraints are checked for each actual type argument.
+Then, actual argument TVs may subclass the formal CV, such that the proxy's invariants are checked for each actual type argument.

 To solve, treat each `Var` (class or type) as a node in a graph.
 - to solve each `TypeVar`, need to solve and compare all super and sub TVs using 'visited' bit to avoid cycles.
   - TV solution exclusively based on 'Soln' comparison
 - to apply each `ClassVar`,
-  - (CV-TV) need to check all `TypeVar` solutions against constraints, or
+  - (CV-TV) need to check all `TypeVar` solutions against invariants, or
-  - (CV-CV) `Constraints` against `Constraints`
+  - (CV-CV) `Invariants` against `Invariants`

 There are two different typer operators:
 - `assume(rule)` adds the rule to the system, assuming it is true.
 All errors deferred until type solution.